Menu

 Answer:

-• Resources committed to implement a subset of recommendations.
+• Resources committed to implementing a subset of recommendations.

 • Resources are not available to address important recommendations.